 The Epiphany Guild

 Founded in 1924 and incorporated in 1931 by Archbishop Brooks.
 Revived in the 1980s as the Epiphany Fellowship under the leadership of the Revd.
 Canon Paul Faunch as a correspondence scheme for the training of lay readers.
+Today it offers awards in Public Worship and operates as a division of the Western Orthodox Academy (see below).

 The Franciscan Order of St. Benedict the Moor